What are the best things to do in Waikiki with kids? Read on.

 The sand was golden, reminding me of home.

 Rumor has it that some of the grains have come all the way from Australia to help fill the beach.
 Yep, Waikiki Beach is actually manufactured.
 But, who cares.
 It’s gorgeous and it’s a beach!

 But most impressive is the beach leading to that imposing view of Diamond Head.
 It draws your eye to it’s ribboned lion’s head from every perspective – the hotel balcony, swimming in the ocean and out on sea looking back at the Waikiki and Honolulu skyline.

 Waikiki Beach is now one of my favorite city beaches in the world, and there are plenty of things to do in Waikiki with kids!

-We arrived for two days at the beginning of our America Unplugged trip.
+We arrived for two days at the beginning of our Hawaii vacation with kids.
 I knew straight away we had made the right choice and I felt settled back into our soul “home”.

 So let’s talk about what to do in Waikiki.

 1. Diamond Head Walk